 I do all my journaling on my iPad Pro using the digital pencil inside an app called Notability — I also did the Artist’s Way Workbook inside of the app.

 If starting on a blank page feels daunting, rely on the acronyms above or create a template.

-I have clients that use journaling to calm their anxiety, track their progress in relationships and step into mindfulness by placing concerns and worries on the paper versus taking up valuable mind space.
+I watch people use journaling to calm their anxiety, track their progress in relationships and step into mindfulness by placing concerns and worries on the paper versus taking up valuable mind space.

 Begin writing, don’t wait or worry.
 There is magic inside of you!